 On February 13, 2018, Emma Gonzalez was a typical high school senior: she was president of Marjory Stoneman Douglas High School’s (MSD) Gay Straight Alliance, loved creative writing and science, and had about 200 Twitter followers.
 On February 14, a shooter entered her school in Parkland, Florida, killing 17 people.
-Three days later, Emma spoke at a rally in Ft.
-Lauderdale, and her now-famous eleven-minute “We call B.S.” speech about lax gun laws went viral, broadcast live by attendees at the rally via Facebook and Twitter.
-That speech was the beginning of a movement that has rallied thousands of children and adults in school walkouts, precipitated the Washington March For Our Lives a month after the shooting, and started voter-registration drives across the United States.
+Three days later, Gonzalez spoke at a rally in Ft.
+Lauderdale, and her now-famous 11-minute “We call B.S.” speech about lax gun laws went viral, broadcast live by attendees at the rally via Facebook and Twitter.
+That speech was the beginning of a movement that has rallied thousands of children and adults in school walkouts, precipitated the Washington March for Our Lives a month after the shooting, and started voter-registration drives across the United States.

-In the weeks following the shooting, Emma and many of her classmates developed the #NeverAgain movement, growing a worldwide social media following.
+In the weeks following the shooting, Gonzalez and many of her classmates developed the #NeverAgain movement, growing a worldwide social media following.
 This includes celebrities supportive of their cause who offered large donations to fund the march in Washington, D.C.
 Hundreds of marches across the country were planned concurrently in support of sensible gun legislation.

 As Gonzalez and her friends saw their Twitter followers increase, they used the platform to tweet invitations to perform in Washington to entertainers like Miley Cyrus, Ariana Grande, and Jennifer Hudson.
 They connected via Twitter to students in Chicago and Washington, D.C., where gun violence happens with regularity, and the Parkland students made sure that the speakers at the Washington event included African American and Latina voices, underscoring the cross-sectional impact guns have on all neighborhoods.
 Without social media, the students would not have connected so easily to advocates around the country who could lend support, funding, and influence in the movement’s formation.

-In the weeks that followed, Gonzales and her classmates kept the conversation going on social media, launching a boycott of Fox News’ Laura Ingraham for her derogatory comments about Marjory Stoneman Douglas student David Hogg.
+In the weeks that followed, Gonzalez and her classmates kept the conversation going on social media, launching a boycott of Fox News’ Laura Ingraham for her derogatory comments about Marjory Stoneman Douglas student David Hogg.
 MSD students started an Instagram account that pokes fun at the clear backpacks MSD students are now required to use, interjecting student-generated content with memes reminding 18-year-olds to register to vote.
-Within two months of the shooting, Emma alone had 1.5 million Twitter followers, and many of her classmates had hundreds of thousands.
+Within two months of the shooting, Gonzalez alone had 1.5 million Twitter followers, and many of her classmates had hundreds of thousands.
 It is a platform they now use almost solely to grow the #NeverAgain movement by engaging an audience larger than any major newspaper or cable television provider in the country.

-As Friends wrestle with questions surrounding our growth, relevance, and legacy, the work of 18-year-olds like Emma Gonzales is a blueprint that Quakers need to examine.
+As Friends wrestle with questions surrounding our growth, relevance, and legacy, the work of 18-year-olds like Emma Gonzalez is a blueprint that Quakers need to examine.
 For Friends who see social media as frivolous or who are risk-averse in light of the recent Cambridge Analytica privacy scandal, it’s important to reflect on the spaces where Jesus found himself most comfortable and where he made the greatest spiritual impact: among regular folks, including outcasts and nonbelievers.

 Whether we embrace social media platforms or not, they have become our town squares: equalizing access to everyone, providing a platform for the marginalized and a library for seekers.
 We need to be there.
 Of the 2.2 billion Facebook users and 330 million Twitter followers worldwide, how do those who may be receptive to what we believe find out that we even exist?

 A website is not enough, and frankly, many Quaker websites do not provide the content that would draw in potential attenders.
-Here’s an exercise: do an Internet search for “Quakers, (location).”
+Here’s an exercise: do an Internet search for “Quakers, (any location).”
 When you click on the website for your first search result, does the first thing you see tell you anything about what Quakers believe?
 My guess is that what you’re reading tells you what they’re not: no fixed creed, no ministers, no doctrine.
 People who are researching faith communities really do want to understand the congregation’s beliefs.

 If discerning beliefs for an entire meeting is too difficult, could we profile those who are comfortable sharing specifics about their faith in videos or photos?
 Part of the reason our digital footprint is so vague is our never having taken the time to go through the process critical to our survival: strategic planning.